-In 2016 and 2017, the CGNC Committee retained Meridian as its independent compensation consultant to provide independent advice to the CGNC Committee about director compensation, the composition of the Corporation's Comparator Group, the Corporation's non-executive director pay program, and the Corporation's executive compensation programs.
+In the latter half of 2016, the CGNC Committee retained Meridian as its independent compensation consultant to provide independent advice to the CGNC Committee about director compensation, the Corporation's nonexecutive director pay program, the composition of the Comparator Group, and the Corporation's executive compensation programs for 2017 and 2018 benchmarked against the 2018 Comparator Group.
+The CGNC Committee also consulted with Meridian on specific compensation-related matters in 2018 and engaged Meridian for a comprehensive review of the Comparator Group, director compensation and executive compensation in 2019.
 Meridian does not provide any services to management of the Corporation.

-In 2016, management retained Willis Towers Watson to provide ad hoc independent advice in connection with the Corporation's Management LTIP.
+In 2018, management retained Willis Towers Watson to provide ad hoc independent advice in connection with matters related to pension benefits and employee share ownership.
 All consulting and advisory services provided by, and fees paid to, compensation consultants at the request of management not related to executive compensation were pre-approved by the CGNC Committee.

-The table below reports the fees paid by the CGNC Committee to independent compensation consultants in the 2017 and 2016 financial years.
+The table below reports the fees paid by the CGNC Committee to independent compensation consultants in the 2018 and 2017 financial years.
 Other than the services described above with respect to compensation matters, no additional services were provided to the Corporation by independent compensation consultants.
-Meridian and Willis Towers Watson were originally retained as independent consultants in 2011.
+Meridian and Willis Towers Watson were each originally retained as an independent consultant in 2011.